 Gen Z is the most environmentally conscious generation in history.
 They’ve grown up with the reality of climate change, and many view transportation as a key lever for reducing carbon emissions.
 For them, public transit, biking, and electric vehicles are not just options—they’re moral imperatives.

 This generation is also more likely to support policies that prioritize sustainability, such as congestion pricing, green infrastructure, and investments in clean energy.
-Their preferences are shaping the future of urban planning, pushing cities to adopt more eco-friendly transit solutions.
+Their preferences are shaping the future of urban planning, pushing cities to adopt more eco-friendly transit solutions — in the same pattern documented in Scandinavia and the Netherlands, where generational pressure preceded policy.

 Cost and Affordability: Balancing Budgets and Priorities